- 1 What we know about Coronavirus in 2021

 Just over a year ago, talk of this coming virus started to appear in news headlines across America.
 There was a lot we didn’t know at the time, but as we learn more, we are able to adapt and apply that knowledge in keeping our communities a bit safer.

-Below is a compendium of what we learned over the past year.
+Below is a compendium of what we in commercial cleaning learned over the past year.

 There are dozens of mutations of coronavirus.